easytarget/esp32-cam-webserver/README.md

 Connected
 ```

 Connected to the access point and open the url http://192.168.4.1/.
+Default user name and password is `admin/admin`.
 You should see the following page:

 <div align="center">
 <img src="assets/wifi-setup-ap.png" width="350">
 </div>

 Switch the Access Point Mode off.
 The screen will change as follows:

 <div align="center">
 <img src="assets/wifi-setup.png" width="350">
 </div>